m92vyas/llm-reader/README.md

 Use this library to turn any html source text to LLM friendly text.
 Fully open source alternative to jina reader api and firecrawl api.

-You can also refer https://github.com/m92vyas/AI-web_scraper for direct scraping functionality to scrape single/multiple links, web search+scraping/extraction with just a simple query.
+You can also refer my other repo https://github.com/m92vyas/AI-web_scraper for direct scraping tools to scrape single/multiple links, web search+scraping/extraction with just a simple query.

 ### Install:
 ```python